 This article did not aim to present more profitable models of technology transfer, but rather sought to identify how investment promotion agencies, developing countries, and other institutions are aligning their policies with TT strategies.
 This analysis could help former colonies recognize that the United States and the European Union are not the only models to look at.
 Many developing countries share similar challenges and are adopting different approaches that could lead to more effective policies, considering the specific needs and conditions of each country and region.
-For example, even if Namibia is a less developed country compared to Colombia, was ranked as one of the best governed countries in the world.
+For example, even if Namibia is a less developed countries in the world.
 Maybe Colombia could learn of Namibia's experience about best practices regarding rule of law, corruption prevention or TT policies.